watir/watirbook/installation/mac.md

 ### PhantomJS ###

-To drive [PhantomJS](http://phantomjs.org/) (version 1.9.2), make sure you have it installed.
+To drive [PhantomJS](http://phantomjs.org/) (tested with version 1.9.2), make sure you have it installed.
 The easiest way to install it is via Homebrew.
 (You can thank me now for Homebrew.
 You are welcome.)

     $ brew install phantomjs
     (...)